 - Retention length (e.g., “3Y-Payroll” or “6Y-HR”)

-As your team (and their stored data) grows, metadata helps you and your team find what you need in seconds.
+As your team grows, metadata helps your team find what you need in seconds.

 Example employee folder